EXTERNSHIPS/PRO-BONO

 A. Registration

 Students must attend the externship information/registration session when announced.
-If students cannot attend this meeting, they must set up an individual meeting with Prof. Jessica Haught or the Director of the Center for Law and Public Service.
-Students interested in the Externship Program must submit a resume, unofficial transcript, cover letter, letter of recommendation (for full-time Federal Judicial or Federal Agency Externships), and a letter stating the name and contact information for the placement (or potential placement if awaiting confirmation.)
-Please submit a hard copy of these materials to the Director of the Center for Law and Public Service before the deadline announced each semester.
+If students cannot attend this meeting, they must set up an individual meeting with Prof. Jessica Haught.
+Students interested in the Externship Program must submit a resume, unofficial transcript, cover letter, letter of recommendation (for full-time Federal Judicial, WV Supreme Court of Appeals, or Federal Agency Externships), and a letter stating the name and contact information for the placement (or potential placement if awaiting confirmation.)
+Please submit a hard copy of these materials to Professor Haught before the deadline announced each semester.

 Upon approval, students will register for the appropriate externship course.